trentlarson/endorser-ch/sql/README.md

     updatedAt DATETIME,

     -- note that did:peer are 58 chars
-    offeredByDid TEXT, -- global ID of the offering entity (issuer if empty)
+    offeredByDid TEXT, -- global ID of the offering entity (issuer if it was sent empty)

     recipientDid TEXT, -- global ID of recipient (if any)